-AACR-Waun Ki Hong Award for Outstanding Achievement in Cancer Research Recipient
+AACR-Waun Ki Hong Award for Outstanding Achievement in Translational and Clinical Cancer Research Recipient

-This award recognizes a worthy cancer researcher who has conducted highly meritorious laboratory, translational, or clinical cancer anywhere in the world at a relatively early state in his or her career.
+This award recognizes a worthy cancer researcher who has conducted highly meritorious translational or clinical cancer anywhere in the world at a relatively early state in his or her career.

-Dr. Lo delivered his award lecture titled “Therapeutic Resistance in Melanoma" at the AACR Annual Meeting 2017 in Washington, D.C.
-The award presentation and lecture were held Monday, April 3, 2017, at the Washington Convention Center.
+Dr. Jänne will deliver his award lecture titled “Developing Combination Precision Therapies for Lung Cancer" at the AACR Annual Meeting 2018 in Chicago, IL.
+The award presentation and lecture were held Monday, April 16, 2018, at the McCormick Place North/South Convention Center.

 The AACR established this award in recognition of Dr. Hong's extraordinary contributions to cancer research, cancer care, and cancer prevention during his brilliant career as a physician-scientist.
-This award recognizes a worthy cancer researcher who has conducted highly meritorious laboratory, translational, or clinical cancer research anywhere in the world at a relatively early stage in his/her career.
-It will honor the outstanding research of a young investigator who has not yet reached 46 years of age at the time of the award presentation.
+This award recognizes a worthy cancer researcher who has conducted highly meritorious translational or clinical cancer research anywhere in the world at a relatively early stage in his/her career.
+It will honor the outstanding research of a young investigator who has not yet reached 51 years of age at the time of the award presentation.

 Pasi A. Jänne, MD, PhD is recognized for pioneering research toward therapeutic discoveries, including being one of the co-discoverers of EGFR mutations.
 Findings from his work have led to the development of several clinical trials for patients with EGFR mutant lung cancer.
 This is coupled with the identification of drug resistance mechanisms, preclinical identification, and the study and clinical validation of mutant selective EGFR inhibitors.
 As a result, Dr. Jänne’s studies have helped define the current treatment paradigm for EGFR mutant lung cancer patients.